watson-intu/self-sdk/docs/workshops-devcon/3/lab-docs/workshop_3.md

 ## 1. Setting up the Tone Analyzer service

-### 1. Creating your own instance of the Tone Analyzer service
+### A. Creating your own instance of the Tone Analyzer service

 1. [Log in to Bluemix](https://console.ng.bluemix.net/) if you are not already logged in.